History of Rochester, New York: Mill Yard Tract

-Before defaulting on the rest of the land purchase agreement, Phelps and Gorham gave a 100-acre (0.4 km^{2}) lot within the Mill Yard Tract at the Upper Falls of the Genesee to Ebenezer "Indian" Allen, on condition he build a grist mill and sawmill there by summer 1789 (the "100 Acre Tract").
-In exchange for the 100 acre Tract, Allen built the agreed-upon mills at the west end of the Upper Falls of the Genesee.
-But the location was so deep in the wilderness that there were only 14 men in the area to assist in the mill's construction.
-The area was a dense forest and swamp, and infested with rattlesnakes and mosquitoes that spread 'Swamp Fever' or what we now call malaria.
+Before defaulting on the rest of the land purchase agreement, Phelps and Gorham granted a 100-acre (0.4 km^{2}) lot within the Mill Yard Tract at the Upper Falls of the Genesee to Ebenezer "Indian" Allan, on condition that he build a grist mill and sawmill there by summer 1789 (the "100 Acre Tract").
+Allan built the mills at the west end of the Upper Falls of the Genesee with the assistance of 14 men.
+The area at that time consisted of dense forest and swamp, and was affected by rattlesnakes and mosquitoes that spread malaria, then known as "Swamp Fever."

-In March 1792, with no settlers and no demand for mills, Indian Allen sold the 100 acre Tract to Benjamin Barton Sr. of New Jersey for $1,250.
-Barton almost immediately resold the property to Samuel Ogden, an agent for Robert Morris.
-Ogden, in turn, sold the property in 1794 to Charles Williamson, agent for The Pulteney Association.
+In March 1792, Allan sold the 100 acre Tract to Benjamin Barton Sr. of New Jersey for $1,250.
+Barton resold the property to Samuel Ogden, an agent for Robert Morris, who in turn sold it in 1794 to Charles Williamson, agent for The Pulteney Association.
 On November 8, 1803, The Pulteney Association sold the 100 acre Tract for $1,750, on a five-year land contract, to Col. Nathaniel Rochester (1752–1831), Maj.
 Charles Carroll, and Col. William Fitzhugh, all of Hagerstown, Maryland.